-Following tours of duty at The Capital Hotel, Chez Nico and Tom Aikens’ former restaurant Pied à Terre, he became head chef at Michael’s Nook in Grasmere, earning it a Michelin star within four months.
+After catering school, he worked in the seaside town of Eastbourne, where he says the leisurely pace of life allowed him to absorb his mentor's habits.
+Following tours of duty at The Capital Hotel, Chez Nico and Tom Aikens’ former restaurant Pied à Terre, he became Head Chef at Michael’s Nook in Grasmere, earning it a Michelin star within four months.

 Upon Gordon Ramsay’s departure, he settled in at London’s Aubergine, winning a Michelin star in 1999 and maintaining it until leaving in 2009.

-Today, William Drabble’s Michelin-starred Seven Park Place at St James’s Hotel and its sibling - William’s Bar and Bistro - are recognised among the most exciting restaurants in the London dining scene.
+Today, William Drabble’s Michelin-starred Seven Park Place at St James’s Hotel and its sibling - William’s Bar and Bistro - are recognised among the most exciting restaurants on the London dining scene.